What is disability discrimination?

 The treatment could be a one-off action, the application of a rule or policy or the existence of physical or communication barriers which make accessing something difficult or impossible’.

-It is important to remember that discrimination does not have to be intentional to be unlawful.
-It’s therefore vital that employers, people responsible for HR and managers understand what constitutes discrimination and take appropriate action as and when it is identified.
+It's important to remember that discrimination does not have to be intentional to be unlawful.
+It’s vital that businesses understand what constitutes discrimination and take appropriate action.

 The General Medical Council defines a legal definition of disability & provides examples of physical and mental health conditions covered by the law.
 In terms of a broad legal definition, an employee is considered to be disabled if they have a mental or physical condition which:

-Deciding whether someone is covered by the definition of disability as provided in equality legislation can be complex and time-consuming.
-Seeking advice from employment law and HR professionals is highly recommended, if you have any doubts.
-Breathe’s HR Partner directory includes the details of numerous HR consultants and experts.
+Deciding whether someone is covered by the definition of disability as provided in equality legislation can be complex.
+Seeking advice from HR professionals (such as Breathe's Partner network) can be useful for clarification.

 Invisible disabilities